chhsiao1981/MongoDB-As-a-Service-SSPL/docs/01-FAQ.en.md

     * I do respect patent law, copyright law, trademark law, and intellectual property.
 6. Aren't you afraid that MongoDB.com will publicly defame or sue you with their patents, like what they did to FerretDB.com？
     * **I'm just an ordinary person struggling with basic life needs.
 Indeed I am extremely afraid of being publicly defamed or involved in any kind of legal issues.**
-    * However, I have faith on MongoDB.com that they understand **reputation and trust** is most important when doing business.
+    * However, I have faith on MongoDB.com that they understand **reputation and trust** are most important when doing business.
     * Furthermore, unlike FerretDB.com, which created an alternative implementation claiming to be the replacement for MongoDB, I try my best to understand and follow SSPL, to promote the superiosity of MongoDB, and help users appreciate the quality of th service provided by MongoDB.com.
     * Like AGPLv3, because of Section 11 in SSPL, it is unlikely that MongoDB.com will use their patents to sue me with this SSPL-compliant MongoDB-As-a-Service project.
 7. If you do respect patent law, copyright law, trademark law, and intellectual property, then why do you care about copyleft?